hassan-2040/bakersoft_demo/README.md

     - Increment Quantity
     - Decrement Quantity
     - Reset Quantity
-- **Bloc** takes in events to change quantity and emits the new quantity value, which is shown in the UI.
+- **ProductDetailsBloc** takes in events to change quantity and emits the new quantity value, which is shown in the UI.
 - Add To Cart button calls the ***CartBloc*** in the Cart feature to add the product to cart.
 - Add to Favourites calls the ***FavouriteProductsBloc*** to add the product to favourites.